aliz86/daggerExample/README.md

 A scoped object will share the lifecycle of the component of the same scope. in below sample, same goes with a component which is initiated in ClassB, doesn't need to be necessarily a "component".
 So If we have a component named "ApplicationComponent" and then a subcomponent named "ActivityComponent" (They are just names, no standard class with these names exist) with scope "ActivityScope".
 If we initiate and start this subcomponent (or component, doesn't matter) in a ClassB class (e.g., Activity Class), when the ClassB instance is Garbage Collected, or if that subcomponent is set to null, the objects with the same scope will be null, too.
 It is like creating Singletons with scopes, being bound to certain classes.

+In Dagger, you can use @Singleton for application scope, but you also can

+Remember:
+You use @Retention(AnnotationRetention.RUNTIME) always when you are defining a custom scope annotation to be used with Dagger.
+(Like one of the above examples).

 ---------------------------------------------------------

 Steps to create a custom scope with dagger: